VentusWK/Laser-Tag-Web-Interface/README.md

 # Team 2 Lasertag Project

 A python lasertag application built on the [django web framework](https://www.djangoproject.com/).
+This is a copy of the original group project for personal accessibility.

 ## Installation